• Free shipping on all orders

 Lentils + Cats: Final Thoughts

 So, yes, your cat can eat lentils—but only in moderation.
-They are not a part of your cat’s natural diet, but they do offer some protein, iron, and a kick of potassium.
+They are not a part of your cat’s natural diet, and they are unlikely to reap any significant benefits from it.

 Remember, while lentils are non-toxic, you should consider other ingredients, too.
 If your dish was soup or a savory recipe, look over the list to ensure it’s free of potentially harmful spices or veggies—like garlic or cayenne pepper.
 If so, go to your vet immediately.